ryanburgess/engineer-manager/README.md

  * [Coaching people through the Change Curve](https://www.insights.com/resources/coaching-people-through-the-change-curve/) - A helpful article that provides insights into how to prepare teams for an organizational structure change
  * [How I Approach the Toughest Decisions](https://barackobama.medium.com/how-i-approach-the-toughest-decisions-dc1b165cdf2d) - A great article from Barack Obama about how he approaches making tough decisions.
  * [Feedback In Times of Crisis](https://www.linkedin.com/pulse/feedback-times-crisis-karen-casella/) - Some great insights into providing feedback during times of a crisis.
+ * [Why Constraints Are Good for Innovation](https://hbr.org/2019/11/why-constraints-are-good-for-innovation) - An article that suggests that managers can innovate better by embracing constraints.

 ## Newsletters
  * [Software Lead Weekly](http://softwareleadweekly.com/)